waahhoo/alex-tirador/README.md

-# Svelte + Vite + TailwindCSS
+# Personal Website Portfolio Project

-This is my personal website and it was created using Svelte, Vite, and Tailwind
+This is my personal website and it was created using Svelte, Vite, and Tailwind.
+I decided to try to make a website portfolio after working at an internship where I got my first hands-on experience doing frontend web dev.
+I figured I'd first tackle a static website that won't be changing any time soon and then try another project that requires a little more full-stack development skill and interaction.
+But yeah this is it, hopefully you think it's cool, send it along to your friends if you think it's cool (or ugly and you want to roast me ;-;) ! !

 ## Technical considerations